Dhaiwat10/dhai-eth-site/src/posts/ethereum-transaction-lifecycle.md

 After finalisation though, a transaction is irrreversible and is etched onto the chain forever.

 [^1]: Not all mempools are public.
 There are private ones as well, check out [Flashbots](https://protectrpc.flashbots.net/about).
 [^2]: An important caveat to note here is the fact that most Ethereum validators delegate their block-building duties out to professional block builders to maximise MEV revenue.
+See [mev-boost](https://boost.flashbots.net/)